leigler/basic-cms/README.md

 2. place contents into a directory of your choice.
 3. Make sure you reveal your [hidden files](http://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/).
 4. In the /modify folder, edit the .htaccess and .htpasswd files to reflect the proper filepath and username/password.
 (I'd recommend this [site](http://www.htaccesstools.com/htpasswd-generator/) to generate your .htpasswd and .htaccess files)
+5. Edit the /build folder to customize any css, js etc.